 other elements using dynamic memory or shared resources.

-The emplace methods constructs / clones the given element when they are added
+The emplace methods construct / clone the given raw-type element when it is added

-to the container.
-In contrast, the non-emplace methods moves the element into the
+In contrast, the non-emplace methods moves the element into the container.

 Note: For containers with integral/trivial element types, or when neither i_keyraw/i_valraw